9 Reason why you Should Use a Latex Pillow

 Memory foam pillows are marketed as distributing pressure and weight evenly.
 Memory foam’s most considerable downside is that it retains heat, allows for little airflow, and provides little support when it becomes too hot.
 This lack of support can make you feel stuck in the pillow and typically sets in after sleeping on it for around 30 minutes.
 Many sleepers have trouble with memory foam’s tendency to sleep hot.
 Compared to latex pillows, memory foam pillows tend to break down more rapidly and are unlikely to last as long.

 Pillows made of latex differ significantly from other pillows.
 The latex is obtained from the sap of a rubber tree known as the Hevea brasiliensis.
 During manufacturing, the latex produces thousands of tiny air bubbles, giving it the soft, light, and bouncy texture that makes natural latex foam so popular.
 As a result of its springiness, latex feels different from memory foam and bounces back quickly after sleeping on it.
-There is no heat required to work with latex, and it is not rigid.
+No heat is required for the latex foam, and it is not rigid.

 The inherent hypoallergenic properties of natural latex make it a popular alternative to memory foam because it is free of allergens and chemicals.
 The material is more breathable and can regulate body temperature more effectively for a good night’s sleep.

-Memory foam and latex pillows both look great on your bed; they regain their shape after sleeping, so you don’t have to fluff them up when you make up your bed.
+Memory foam and latex pillows look great on your bed; they regain their shape after sleeping, so you don’t have to fluff them up when you make your bed.
 Scientific studies have shown people prefer them over traditional pillows made from feathers or down because they offer better comfort and hygiene.
-In the end, however, a latex pillow is more likely to be breathable, comfortable, and durable than a memory foam pillow.
+However, a latex pillow is more likely to be breathable, comfortable, and durable than a memory foam pillow.

 Latex Pillow Care

 Care for latex pillows can be tricky — you can’t just throw them in your washing machine, or they’ll warp.
-This is also true if you soak, wring, or twist them in any way.
+This is also true if you soak, wring, or twist them.
 Rather than washing your pillow in the machine, you can spot clean areas that need cleaning with a damp cloth and hot, mild soapy water.
 Many pillows also come with a removable cover that can be machine washed.

 It would be best if you never left a latex pillow outside in the sun.
 Latex may become hard and brittle if exposed to direct sunlight.
-If you are in doubt, please make sure you follow the specific care instructions included with your latex pillow.
+If you are in doubt, please follow the specific care instructions included with your latex pillow.